nginxinc/nginx-amplify-doc/amplify-guide.md

 NGINX Amplify Agent collects the following types of data:

-  * **NGINX metrics.** The agent collects a lot of NGINX related metrics from [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html), the NGINX Plus extended status, the NGINX log files, and from the NGINX process state.
+  * **NGINX metrics.** The agent collects a lot of NGINX related metrics from [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html), the NGINX Plus status API, the NGINX log files, and from the NGINX process state.
   * **System metrics.** These are various key metrics describing the system, e.g. CPU usage, memory usage, network traffic, etc.
   * **PHP-FPM metrics.** The agent can obtain metrics from the PHP-FPM pool status, if it detects a running PHP-FPM master process.
   * **MySQL metrics.** The agent can obtain metrics from the MySQL global status set of variables.